NPower (United States): Programs

 NPower provides a range of social service support (housing referrals, technology equipment, clothing donations, travel assistance, etc.) to students during their tenure in the program.

 Leadership

 Bertina Ceccarelli is NPower's current CEO.
 She joined the organization in May 2016.

-NPower's current board chairperson is David Reilly, former Chief Information Officer, Global Banking and Markets at Bank of America.
-Vice-chair of the national board is Matt Horner, Executive Vice President of Global Enterprise Sales at World Wide Technology.
+NPower's current board chairperson is Matt Horner, Executive Vice President of Global Enterprise Sales at World Wide Technology.

 NPower’s National Advisory Council includes executive volunteers who support and guide innovative ways to anticipate future trends in NPower’s programs and curriculum.

 Each NPower region maintains a regional advisory board of esteemed technology executives from around the country.

 History

-NPower was founded in 2000 in partnership with Microsoft, JPMorgan Chase, and Accenture, with the original goal of providing tech support for nonprofits.
+NPower was founded in 1999 in partnership with Microsoft, JPMorgan Chase, and Accenture, with the original goal of providing tech support for nonprofits.
 In 2002, it began its first training programs out of New York, which have evolved into national program offerings.